-The American College of Surgeons (ACS) is accepting nominations for the 10th Joan L. and Julius H. Jacobson II Promising Investigator Award to be conferred in 2014.
-To be considered for the award, submissions must be dated no later than February 28, 2014.
+The American College of Surgeons (ACS) is accepting nominations for the 11th Joan L. and Julius H. Jacobson II Promising Investigator Award (JPIA), to be conferred in 2015.
+To be considered for the award, submissions must be dated no later than February 27, 2015.

-The Jacobson Promising Investigator Award recognizes outstanding surgeons engaged in research, advancing the art and science of surgery and demonstrating early promise of significant contribution to the practice of surgery and the safety of surgical patients.
-The award is funded through a generous endowment established by the donors and administered by the ACS Surgical Research Committee.
+This award recognizes outstanding surgeons who are engaged in research and advancing the art and science of surgery and who demonstrate early promise of significant contribution to the practice of surgery and the safety of surgical patients.
+A generous endowment established by the donors funds the award, which is administered by the ACS Surgical Research Committee.

 - Candidate must be a Fellow or an Associate Fellow of the ACS.

 - Candidate must be board-certified in a surgical specialty and must have completed surgical training in the last six years.

 - Candidate must hold a junior faculty appointment at a research-based academic medical center; a candidate holding a military service position is also eligible.